×

 Renoise

 Renoise is entirely unlike any other DAW.
-I have no idea what is going on in this picture.
+We have no idea what is going on in this picture.
 Both Reason and Renoise are, like Ableton, specifically music software.

 Reason is pretty pricey ($299 to download exclusively, the exchange rate is the only factor influencing the price in your currency, whether pound, euros, or yen), but its audio editing window is not the best.
 Much of the view is taken up with MIDI (music information) and effects views, which can be tricky when finely editing a waveform to remove a minuscule click from within your voice.